Animal Heart

 Animal Heart is the debut studio album by Nina Persson, singer of The Cardigans, released on February 10, 2014 through Lojinx in Europe and The End Records in North America.
 A video for the title track of the album was released in November 2013.

 Critical reception

-Initial critical reception of the album has been generally positive.
+Critical reception of the album has been generally positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 68, based on 10 reviews, which indicates "generally favorable reviews".